Te Taumata Whakahaere

 Executive leadership team

-The Te Tāhū Hauora executive leadership team includes the chief executive and all positions that report directly to the chief executive.
+The Te Tāhū Hauora executive leadership team includes the chief executive and directors of our key programmes.

 Te Taumata Whakahaere

-The Te Tāhū Hauora executive leadership team includes the chief executive and all positions that report directly to the chief executive.
+The Te Tāhū Hauora executive leadership team includes the chief executive and directors of our key programmes.

 Dr Peter Jansen (Ngāti Hinerangi, Ngāti Raukawa) is the tumuaki chief executive of Te Tāhū Hauora Health Quality & Safety Commission.